But why? How many different types are there and what purposes do these different shapes serve?

 What are the different kinds of animal eye pupils?

-The animal kingdom is an incredibly diverse and interesting place to see many different evolutionary adaptations to various lifestyles and environments.
+The animal kingdom is an incredibly diverse and interesting place where we can see many different evolutionary adaptations to diverse environments.
 One particularly interesting difference between animals is the shape of their pupils.

 1. Daytime-hunting large predators tend to have round pupils

-Round pupils, like yours, are also pretty common in other animals like dogs and large cats.
+Round pupils, like those of humans, are also common in other predators such as dogs and large cats.
 Animals with these kinds of pupils tend to be active hunters who chase down prey mostly during the day (diurnal).

-However, this is not cut and dry.
-Large cats and dogs like lions or wolves can and do also hunt at night.
-This is through a combination of retinal adaptations (tapetum lucidum) and their increased stealth abilities in low-light levels.
+However, this is not always true.
+Large cats and dogs, such as lions or wolves, can and do also hunt at night.
+They are able to do this through a combination of retinal adaptations (tapetum lucidum) which give them increased stealth abilities in low-light levels.

-However, animals with these kinds of pupils tend to be top predators with very few, if any, predators themselves.
+However, animals with these kinds of pupils tend to be apex predators who face very few, if any, predators themselves.
 For this reason, good peripheral vision is less of an evolutionary necessity -- for obvious reasons.

-Round pupils do not provide the kind of accurate vision that some other pupil shapes have, but the sheer size and strength of their owners, a tendency to hunt in packs, or an animal's intelligence, vastly overcome any limitations round pupils have.
+Round pupils do not provide the kind of accurate vision that some other pupil shapes have, but this is made up for by the size and strength of their owners, a tendency to hunt in packs, or an animal's intelligence, which all help to overcome any limitations from round pupils.